Jean-njoroge/Machine-Learning-Resources/supervised_learning/README.md

 # Supervised Learning

-The goal of all supervised machine learning algorithms is to best estimate a target function (f) that maps input data (X) onto output variables (Y ).
-This describes all classification and regression problems.
+Majority of applied machine learning uses supervised learning.
 ## What is Supervised Learning

-Majority of applied machine learning uses supervised learning.
-Supervised learning is where you have input variables (X) and an output variable (Y ) and you use an algorithm to learn the mapping function from the input to the output.
+ Supervised learning is where you have input variables (X) and an output variable (Y ) and you use an algorithm to learn the mapping function from the input to the output.The goal of all supervised machine learning algorithms is to best estimate a target function (f) that maps input data (X) onto output variables (Y ).
+This describes all classification and regression problems.

 Supervised learning is typically done in the context of:
 1. **Classification**, when we want to map input to output labels, or